 Holidays, free time and breaks are the time for personal needs.
 Living in the Zen temple offers space to reexamine life & death.
 That's why personal needs are reduced to a minimum!

-The headmonk / headnun has the right, to cancel the templestay anytime.
+The headmonk / headnun has the right to cancel your templestay anytime.

-The Zen Temple does not accept any liability in case of accidents or illnesses. the Practitioner in the Zen Temple is responsible for insurances (health insurance, liability insurance, etc.).
-If you have allergies or have to take medication, please inform the temple prior to your stay.
+The head monk/ nun and the Insopor Zen Academy take no liability for injury or property damage.
+Participation in the templestay / retreat is at your own risk.
+Practitioners in the Zen temple are responsible for insurance cover (health insurance, liability insurance, etc.).
+If you have any allergies or are taking medication, please inform the temple in advance of your stay.

 Meditation in movement has a thousand times more value than meditation in stillness.